-Our Day-long (6 hour) Summer Seminars are designed for master-level social workers, therapists, counselors, and other human service professionals who wish to enhance their clinical skills.
+Our Day-long (6 hour) Professional Education Seminars (formerly Summer Seminars) are designed for master-level social workers, therapists, counselors, and other human service professionals who wish to enhance their clinical skills.

-The Summer Seminar curriculum includes many courses on a wide range of topics.
+The Professional Education Seminar curriculum includes many courses on a wide range of topics.
 Courses provide participants with opportunities to increase their knowledge and skills through a concentrated period of study.